 - Valens wrote what is probably the most informative text of the era, the Anthology (2nd century CE).
 He cites a number of techniques from other ancient authors which would otherwise be unknown.
 The nine volumes deal with natal astrology (birth chart interpretation), especially methods for predicting important life events.

 - Maternus wrote Mathesis (4th century CE), which is another very large text on birth chart interpretation, but one less focused on predictive techniques than Valens.

-- A great reference text of definitions by an author named Antiochus (2nd century CE or earlier) is now lost but its important definitions were copied into the Introduction to the Tetrabiblos of Porphyry (3rd century CE) and the Compendium of Rhetorius (7th century CE), making them important references for this lost text on the early rules of the game.
+- A great reference text of definitions by an author named Antiochus (2nd century CE or earlier) is now lost but its important definitions were copied into the Introduction to the Tetrabiblos of Porphyry (3rd century CE) and the Compendium of Rhetorius (6th or 7th century CE), making them important references for this lost text on the early rules of the game.

 From Hellenistic Astrology to Persian Medieval Astrology